PennLINC/executivefunction/docs/ndarimagingupload.md

 ​
 Next, using PyBIDS/NiBABLE parse to parse file names into a CSV file of relevant information (ie: subject and session labels, data type, file name, and other imaging parameters) as follows:
 ​
+Formatting might be off - it is recommended to copy this code into a code block in Slack, then copy it from there and execute it.

 ``` R
 pip install bids
 from bids import BIDSLayout